engagepy/beginner_python_playground/README.md

 > Most importantly, if you undertake even a few of these steps then you have the calling to code.
 It is a bug to eliminate bugs, no way to learn bests; diving right in!

 Since this is my first repo, I hope to keep a connect with it.
 So I am leaving my future goals below.
 I'll update and mark them as I progress.
-That way if you get past learning and understanding all the code in this repository, you have a roadmap to follow further this world.
+That way if you get past learning and understanding all the code in this repository, you have a roadmap to follow further.
 What truly set me on this path of learning is nudges from my cousin Sid and Codecademy.
 If you find the bug in you: https://www.codecademy.com/catalog/language/python , I'll keep Sid out of this.
 For now ;)

 - [x] Finish Python Beginners Course